bajian/vue-drawer/README.md

 # drawerlayout
-a vue.js drawer with more function
+a vue.js drawer with more function for vue2.x
 > A Vue.js project

 ##demo